 The IB Diploma Programme (IBDP) is renowned around the world, not only as an excellent university preparatory course, but also as a personally challenging and fulfilling experience.

-The programme aims to develop students, who have excellent breadth and depth of knowledge, students who flourish physically, intellectually, emotionally and ethically.
+The programme aims to develop students, who have excellent breadth and depth of knowledge,

 Through the Diploma Programme (DP) core, students reflect on the nature of knowledge, complete independent research and undertake a project that often involves community service.
 The Diploma Programme encourages students to become successful society members, lifelong learners driven by empathy and compassion whose intercultural respects aim to create better world.